How to plan you career as a Mum returning to work

 Now – What can you do to start preparing the way for your career path?
 Networking?
 Voluntary work?
 Self-employment?
 Do you want to start/continue part or full time work?

 It is possible to create the career you desire around your family commitments.
-It just may take a little more time and planning than you expected so make sure you always keep your end goal in sight.
+It just may take a little more time and planning than you expected so make sure you always keep your end goal in sight (and remember to look after yourself!).